Secrets to Building an Effective/Efficient Improvement Team

 - If it is a repeat failure (it’s failed 10, 20, or more times), maybe you should hire a consultant to make recommendations.

-These are the approaches used at many facilities.
-These facilities have a crisis management or blame vision (for more about the crisis management and blame visions, read Book 1: TapRooT® Root Cause Analysis Leadership Lessons).
+These approaches are used at many facilities.
+These facilities have a crisis management or blame vision (as described in Book 1: TapRooT® Root Cause Analysis Leadership Lessons).

-You are living in the reactive mode.
+You are living in the reactive crisis management mode.
 Reacting to failures one at a time.
-At a minimum, you should be using advanced root cause analysis that:
+If so, at a minimum, you should be using advanced root cause analysis that:

 - Uses a systematic process.